kulcsarrudolf/pasztor.at/content/blog/2018-12-27-immutable-infrastructure.md

 categories: blog
 date: "2018-12-27T00:00:00Z"
 publishDate: "2018-12-27T00:00:00Z"
-excerpt: Immutability is an important concept I talked about before.
+summary: Immutability is an important concept I talked about before.
 But how do we apply it to infrastructure?
-fbimage: /assets/img/immutable-infrastructure.png
+fbimage: posts/immutable-infrastructure.png
-googleimage: /assets/img/immutable-infrastructure.png
+googleimage: posts/immutable-infrastructure.png
-preview: /assets/img/immutable-infrastructure.jpg
+preview: posts/immutable-infrastructure.jpg
 sharing:
   discord: '@everyone If you are not doing immutable infrastructure, you are not doing
     DevOps.
 Care to learn more?'